FREE SHIPPING on purchases over 1,500 CZK 📦

 Chuanxiong (Ligusticum)

 A key TCM herb for circulation.
-Promotes blood flow through the uterus and relieves vascular tension.
+It supports blood flow through the uterus and relaxes vascular tension.

 Balance